 Features to Look for in a WordPress Theme

-Most people choose a theme because of looks and design but almost more important are the features packed in to the theme that make the theme more robust.
+Most people choose a theme because of looks and design but almost more important are the features packed into the theme that makes the theme more robust.
 Here are a few you should ensure your theme comes with:

 This is critical if you are planning to do any sort of advanced development with the theme and are not a developer yourself.
 Many of the top themes offer incredible free support if you are respectful of their support agents.
 Some of the best themes offer additional paid support to get you through any major development roadblocks you might have.